centralis22/devdocs/content/en/docs/api/all-user.md

 }
 ```

-- `status_code`: On success, 200.
-On failure, others.
+- `status_code`: 200, on success.
+400, on non-existant session.
+403, on failed admin login.
 - `content`: On success, session stage.